elliejs/Willump/README.md

 await pix.unsubscribe('OnJsonApiEvent')
 ```

+## Attaching endpoint filters to event subscriptions
 Pix can also attach a further kind of filter on websocket event subscriptions -- endpoint filters.
 An endpoint filter is a function that runs when a certain endpoint is specified by the event response.
 There are two kinds of endpoint filters. path filters end in '/', and run when the specified endpoint is any sub-endpoint of the path, and uri filters, which run when the endpoint is the same as the filter.
 You can attach endpoint filters through the subscription itself, via Pix with the subscription instance, or via Pix by event name (as there is only ever one active subscription per event at a time). endpoint handlers take the same signature as default event handlers.
 They must take in json formatted data and return None, or a disposable value. uri handlers and path handlers will both fire if they overlap.
+If an endpoint filter is fired, the subscription's default handler will not fire
 ```py
 async def custom_uri_handler_1(data):
   print('current-summoner uri got triggered.
 This is custom_uri_handler_1')